 We know how important it is that you find a major you love and a career path that will lead you to success.
 Our Career Center staff can help you identify majors and careers that fit your interests, values, and abilities.
 Make an appointment with an advisor, and then use some of our online tools.
-Our Focus 2 career assessment will help you connect your work interests, personality, values, skills, and leisure interests with possible majors and careers.
-Use the access code “Thunder” when you create your Focus 2 account.
-The What Can I Do with this Major? online resource provides information sheets on a variety of disciplines.
+Our Focus 2 career assessment and Digital Career Counselor will help you connect your work interests, personality, values, skills, and leisure interests with possible majors and careers.
+Additionally, What Can I Do with this Major? handouts provide information on a variety of disciplines.

 In today’s world, your resume and cover letter have to speak to the needs of the employer.
 The key to getting an interview is a targeted resume and cover letter that will showcase your transferable skills.
 Use our resume and cover letter samples, and get a Career Center staff member to review them before you reach out to your dream employer.
 To get started, watch our informational resume writing video and use our Resume and Cover Letter Writing Packet.

 We want you to do your best when you interview for jobs, internships, and graduate school programs.
 Schedule a mock interview with a Career Center staff member or use our virtual tool, Big Interview to practice articulating your skills and abilities.
 If you’re looking for a job or internship, make sure you sign-up in Handshake and upload a resume so you can participate in on campus interview opportunities with employers.
 Send us an email (email@example.com) to schedule a mock interview today.